-I am a PhD candidate in the Department of Biostatistics at Harvard University (based at the Harvard T.H.
-Chan School of Public Health).
-You’ll find a little about me on this page.
-Please use the tabs at the top of the page for more information on my CV, research, teaching, and other writings.
+You can learn a bit more about me on this page.
+Please use the tabs at the top of the page for more information on my research, teaching, and writing, or to see my CV.

-I was born in Brooklyn, NY, to a high school math teacher and a (at the time) history graduate student.
+I was born in Brooklyn, NY, to a family full of teachers.
 At the age of 6, my family moved to the small town of Mechanicsburg, PA.
-After graduating high school, I spent four wonderful years at Yale, studying math and playing intramural sports for Ezra Stiles College Class of 2013), studying mathematics.
+After graduating high school, I spent four years at Yale, studying math and playing intramural sports for Ezra Stiles College.

 After college, I returned to New York City, spending three years between Manhattan and Queens.
 I worked in health policy research at the Medicaid Institute of the United Hospital Fund, which sparked my interest in the intersection of statistics and public health.
-This led me to back to graduate school and to biostatistics.
+This led me to graduate school and to biostatistics.
 During grad school, I was a proud member of the Harvard Graduate Students Union (HGSU-UAW Local 5118).
 I served on the bargaining committee, and our union won a first contract in June 2020 after a month-long strike in December 2019.

-Outside of school, I enjoy playing sports (particularly tennis, soccer, and ultimate), as well as hiking and meager attempts at sailing.
+Outside of school, I enjoy playing sports and enjoying the nature of the Hudson Valley and beyond.
 I also watch great TV and follow my hometown New York Mets and Knicks.